-My Christmas vacation was a welcome opportunity to spend a couple of days in Slovakia to visit my friends in Bratislava.
+My Christmas vacation was a welcome opportunity to spend a few days in Slovakia to visit my friends in Bratislava.

-But I also wanted to make a few short hiking tours in the Veľká Fatra and Malá Fatra mountain ranges, two large mountain ranges1 in Central Slovakia, provided that the weather conditions would allow this.
+But I also had plans to make hiking tours in the Veľká Fatra and Malá Fatra mountain ranges, two large mountain ranges1 in Central Slovakia, provided the weather conditions allowed for it.

 I stayed in Banská Bystrica, a medium-sized city with around 80.000 inhabitants, throughout the whole Christmas holidays.

 The most important city of Central Slovakia has a noteworthy history of copper-, silver- and gold-mining.
-German mining know-how had a considerable impact on the development since the very beginnings of mining in this region (12th century) and in the course of the following centuries.
+German mining know-how influenced the town’s development crucially since the very beginnings of mining in this region (12th century) and in the course of the ensuing centuries.

-The Nízke Tatry (Low Tatras) as well as the Veľká Fatra are easily accessible from Banská Bystrica.
+The Nízke Tatry (Low Tatras) as well as the Veľká Fatra (Great Fatra) mountain ranges are easily accessible from Banská Bystrica.

-The Great Fatra (veľký (m) or veľká (f) means big) is one of several mountain ranges in Slovakia, and stretches over a larger area than her western sister, the Little Fatra, which is obviously the origin of both distinctive names.
+The Veľká Fatra (veľký, -á, -é is the Slovak adjective for “big” or “great”) is one of several mountain ranges in Slovakia, and stretches over a larger area than her western sister, the Little Fatra, what is evidently the origin of both distinct names.

-The highest peak in the Veľká Fatra National Park (that covers a large part of the the Great Fatra mountain range) is Ostredok (1592 meters AMSL, i. e.
+The highest peak in the Veľká Fatra National Park (that covers a large part of the densely forested Great Fatra mountain range) is Ostredok (1592 meters AMSL, i. e.
 Above Mean Sea Level; every stated height in this article is AMSL).

 Four hours took this tour from my apartment in the city center to Špania Dolina in the north of Banská Bystrica, which was quite perfect for Christmas Eve.

-Špania Dolina (which is also the name for the nearby valley) is situated at the western foothills of the Low Tatras.
+Špania Dolina (the nearby valley bears the same name) is situated at the western foothills of the Low Tatras.

-It was an important mining settlement in the Middle Ages, as most of the towns in this area used to be.
-And so you can spot remnants and reminiscences of this era pretty often when you stride along the roads and narrow streets.
+It was an important mining town in the Middle Ages like most of the settlements in this area.
+And so you can see many remnants and reminiscences of the mining era when you stride along the roads and narrow streets.

-From Špania Dolina it is just a few kilometers to Staré Hory (“Old Mountains”) as one entrance to the Great Fatra mountain range.
+From Špania Dolina it is just a few kilometers to Staré Hory (“Old Mountains”), one entrance point to the Great Fatra mountain range.

-I started my tour1 in Králiky, a small town around three kilometers westwards of Banská Bystrica.
+I started my tour2 in Králiky, a small town around three kilometers westwards of Banská Bystrica.

-From there I followed first the blue marked, then the red marked path towards to highest elevation on my route: Vyhnatová (1283 meters AMSL).
+From there I followed first the blue marked, then the red marked path towards to highest elevation on my route: Vyhnatová (1283 meters).

-The weather was okay on this day, though a thick layer of snow made orientation difficult at times (I highly recommend having a compass and a hardcopy map in your pocket on such trips, in addition to your smartphone – my battery did not make it to the end).
+The weather was okay on this day, though a thick layer of snow made orientation difficult in places.

-From Kordíky one can take the bus to Banská Bystrica, or hike back on the green marked path.
+From Kordíky one can take the bus to Banská Bystrica, or hike back on the green marked footpath.

 The first appearance of Žilina as the most important city in northwestern Slovakia traces back to the 14th century.

-In the course of the subsequent centuries, Žilina became a religious center endowed with many churches and several synagogues.
+In the course of the following centuries, Žilina became a religious center endowed with many churches and several synagogues.

-The city with its 81.000 inhabitants is a major traffic junction today, and a major production site for car manufacturers.
+The city with its 81.000 inhabitants is a major traffic junction today, as well as a major industrial site.

-The Malá Fatra is easily accessible from Žilina.
+The Malá Fatra (Little Fatra) mountain range is easily accessible from Žilina.

-The main ridge of the mountain range is ruptured by the river Váh (Waag), so there is a northern (Krivanská Fatra) and a southern part (Lúčanská Fatra).
+The main ridge of the mountain range is ruptured by the river Váh (Waag), so there is a north-eastern (Krivanská Fatra) and a south-western part (Lúčanská Fatra).
 Both parts are named after their respective highest peaks, which are Veľký Kriváň (1709 meters) and Veľká lúka (1476 meters).

 nemožno – impossible.

-Due to the hip-deep snow from about 1100 meters on I couldn’t hike any further than Sedlo Okopy on around 1300 meters, some hundred steps short of the peak.
+Due to the hip-deep snow from about 1100 meters on I couldn’t hike any further than Sedlo Okopy (1285 meters), some hundred steps short of the peak.

-I encountered a couple of other hikers on this cold winter day, and no one made it beyond that mark unfortunately.
+I encountered a few other hikers on this hazy winter day, and no one made it beyond that mark unfortunately.

-This cottage (chata) is situated in the Malá Fatra National Park, and a good starting point for hiking the Veľký (1709 meters AMSL) or Malý Kriváň (1671 meters AMSL).
+This cottage is situated in the Malá Fatra National Park, and the chata is a good layover before proceeding to Suchý (1468 meters) and Malý Kriváň (1671 meters).

-The tour is easy, and even doable for children (green marked path from Turčianske Kľačany).
+The tour is comparatively easy, and even doable for children (two hours on the green marked path from Turčianske Kľačany on).

-For snowy weather conditions I would recommend using crampons in any case however.
+For snowy weather conditions I would recommend using crampons or spikes in any case however.

-Again it was great in Slovakia, though weather spoiled my hiking plans slightly as one can expect in December.
+Again I expanded my horizon in Slovakia, though weather impeded my hiking plans to some extent as one can expect in December.

-And I still haven’t visited the second largest city in Slovakia: Košice.
+And I still haven’t seen Košice, the second largest city in Slovakia.

 Featured image: Nízke Tatry, trail to Špania Dolina